 Native to mainly the western section of North America, Scirpus Americanus- Three Square Rush has green foliage with a stout, porous texture.
 It produces single, green stems in small groups that are sharply triangular.
 Its long, firm, strongly folded are occasionally flat.
-It produces dark-brown, seed-like. pointy-tipped fruits Small spikelets gather near the top of the stalk on one side.
+It provides dark-brown, seed-like. pointy-tipped fruits Small spikelets gather near the top of the stalk on one side.
 It is part of the sedge family, and its genus is a bulrush.

 Considered to be a perennial, it grows in small groups with an erect shape.
 It has a moderate growth rate and reaches its maximum height of about seven feet to 10 feet before its maturity at 20 years.
 Not considered to be a low growing grass, it has a long lifespan unless consumed by wildlife first.
 It blooms in the spring and summer, producing yellow or brown blooms.
-Propagation does not occur with cuttings, sod, tubers, bulbs, containers or bare root.
+Propagation does not occur with cuttings, sod, tubers, bulbs, containers, or bare root.
 It reproduces using its seeds and spreads by rhizomes.
-It produces weak seedlings.
+It produces delicate seedlings.
 Its active growth period takes place in the spring and experiences a slow regrowth rate after harvest.

 Present throughout the western part of Canada, Alaska, the western and southern part of the United States and a few, isolated eastern states, this plant is a Hydrophyte that is nearly always a wetland plant.